 3.5 In the event of the resignation of a departmental representative, the Secretary of the Senate shall inform the appropriate constituency for the purpose of electing a representative to fill the unexpired term of Senate office.

-3.6 The term of office for the Senate representative of the following units shall expire in even-numbered years: AIS, Biology; Business; School of Clinical Sciences; Counseling and Consultation Services; Criminal Justice; Economics; Engineering Technology; History; Modern Languages and Literatures; Military Science; School of Nursing; Political Science; Communication and Performance Studies; and Social Work.
+3.6 The term of office for the Senate representative of the following units shall expire in even-numbered years: AIS, Biology; Business; School of Clinical Sciences; Counseling and Consultation Services; Criminal Justice; Economics; Engineering Technology; History; Modern Languages and Literatures; Military Science; School of Nursing; Political Science; Communication and Media Studies; and Social Work.
 The term of office for the Senate representative of the following units shall expire in odd-numbered years: School of Art and Design; Center for Native American Studies; Chemistry; School of Education, Leadership & Public Service; English; Earth, Environmental, and Geographical Sciences; School of Health and Human Performance; Mathematics and Computer Science; Music; Philosophy; Physics; Psychology; and Sociology and Anthropology.
 Departments with more than one representative are exempt from this provision and shall provide for non-coterminous appointments.

 3.7 The term of office for the Department Heads representative for the Colleges of Arts and Sciences and Professional Studies shall expire in even-numbered years.
 The term of office for the Department Heads representative for the College of Business shall expire in odd-numbered years.